Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model

-where, $\nabla_{\theta}\log\, \pi_{\alpha}(\bm{\theta})$ is gradient of log posterior density.
-A solution to the equations \eqref{hmceq} determines trajectory through which $\bm{\theta}$ values can be sampled.
-The leapfrog method is a good approximation to the solutions of Hamiltonian equations.
-A leapfrog step updates $\bm{\theta}$ and $\bm{\phi}$ with the step size $\epsilon$ over time $t$ as

-For HMC, $L$ denotes the number of leapfrog steps required.
-The steps are given in the Algorithm \eqref{alg2}.
-The negation of momentum $\bm{\phi}$ is taken after final leapfrog step to ensure the reversibility of HMC transition.
-Since, the leapfrog solution is an approximation, the acceptance rate of HMC proposals is less than 100\% but higher than MH algorithm.
-After the accept (reject) step, $\phi^{(t)}$ instantly gets updated at the beginning of subsequent iteration.

-For estimation purpose, $m^{'}$ chains of $N$ values each are generated through HMC, and the first $N^{'}$ values are discarded as burn-in period in each chain.
-The Bayes estimator based on squared error loss can be approximated as
+In the HMC algorithm, $m^{'}$ chains of $N$ values each are generated, and the first $N_{0}$ values are discarded as a burn-in period in each chain.
+A total $N^{'}=N-N_0$ values for each parameter are finally obtained.
+Based on these obtained values, the Bayes estimates and the highest posterior density credible intervals (HPD CRI) of the model parameters can be approximated using algorithm \eqref{alcred}.